Hailsham: International relations

 Hailsham is twinned with Gournay-en-Bray in the Upper Normandy region of France.
 Although Gournay-en-Bray has a much smaller population (c.
 6,500 compared to Hailsham's c.20,500), according to Hailsham Town Council, "the features and facilities of both towns are quite similar".
-The Twinning Charter was signed in Hailsham in October 2000 and in Gournay-en-Bray in February 2001, and renewed in both towns on the tenth anniversary.
+The was signed in Hailsham in October 2000 and in Gournay-en-Bray in February 2001, and renewed in both towns on the tenth anniversary.
 Cultural and host family visits take place every year, in both directions.